mas-bandwidth/netcode/STANDARD.md

 Prior to encryption the private connect token data has the following binary format.

-    [client id] (uint64) // globally unique identifier for an authenticated client [num server addresses] (uint32) // in [1,32]
+    [client id] (uint64) // globally unique identifier for an authenticated client [timeout seconds] (uint32) // number of seconds with no packets before client times out [num server addresses] (uint32) // in [1,32]
     <for each server address>
     {